linkedin/coral/README.md

 - Coral-Schema: Derives Avro schema of view using view logical plan and input Avro schemas of base tables.
 - Coral-Spark-Plan: Converts Spark plan strings to equivalent logical plan (in progress).
 - Coral-Beam: Convert view logical plan to Beam Java API streaming code
-- Coral-Beam-runtime: runtime module to support Coral-Beam
+- Coral-Beam-Runtime: runtime module to support Coral-Beam

 ## How to Build
 Clone the repository: